brumo97/brumo97/README.md

-### Hey there, my name is Bruno Oliveira Moreau, and I'm 25 years old 👋
+<h3> Hey there, my name is Bruno Oliveira Moreau, and I'm 25 years old 👋 </h3

-### From a very young age, I have always been fascinated by the way technology can change the world around us.
-This passion led me to learn programming and develop skills that allowed me to create creative and innovative solutions to everyday problems.
+<h4> From a very young age, I have always been fascinated by the way technology can change the world around us.
+This passion led me to learn programming and develop skills that allowed me to create creative and innovative solutions to everyday problems.</h4>

-###  Furthermore, I love video games as they allow me to explore new worlds and amazing stories that inspire me to think of new ways to apply technology in the real world.
-As a polyglot, I am lucky to be able to communicate with people from different backgrounds and cultures, which gives me a deeper and more global understanding of the world.
+<h4> Furthermore, I love video games as they allow me to explore new worlds and amazing stories that inspire me to think of new ways to apply technology in the real world.
+As a polyglot, I am lucky to be able to communicate with people from different backgrounds and cultures, which gives me a deeper and more global understanding of the world.</h4>

-###  I am constantly seeking new ideas and challenges that can help me grow and expand my skills.
-By combining my passion for technology and programming with my curiosity and love for diversity, I hope to leave my mark on the world and help shape a brighter future for all.
+<h4> I am constantly seeking new ideas and challenges that can help me grow and expand my skills.
+By combining my passion for technology and programming with my curiosity and love for diversity, I hope to leave my mark on the world and help shape a brighter future for all.</h4>

- ⚡⚡⚡
+ ##

+ <h3> ⚡ Social Media ⚡ : </h3>

 <div style ="display: inline_block">
 <a href="https://www.linkedin.com/in/bruno-moreau-171584211/"><img align ="center" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt ="LinkeIn"></a>